 - Decrease Anxiety and Irritability, Promote Emotional Well-Being, and Educate

-- Assess patient’s anxiety level and coping ability; educate and encourage discussion about gout risk factors, pathophysiology, potential complications, treatment risks and benefits, lifestyle alterations (see What Do I Need to Tell the Patient/Patient’s Family?, below), the importance of treatment adherence, and individualized prognosis
+- Assess customer’s anxiety level and coping ability; educate and encourage discussion about gout risk factors, pathophysiology, potential complications, treatment risks and benefits, lifestyle alterations (see What Do I Need to Tell the Customer/Customer’s Family?, below), the importance of treatment adherence, and individualized prognosis

 Preparing for Care